Garrett-Productions/sockets_w_ciso/rewatch.readme.md

 import cors from 'cors'
 import dotenv from 'dotenv'
 import express from 'express'
+import { Server as SocketServer } from 'socket.io'

 dotenv.config(); // this enables all variables, then create your port variable in this file